A pub without the knowledge of their past history, origin and culture, is like a tree without roots.

 Swan Hill Hotel in Mercer Street (about number 12-14) opened, closed in 1864.

 Commercial Hotel 32 Hesse Street opened became known as Watmough’s, 1877 sold and licence moved to the Palace.

 Victoria Hotel Hesse Street opened.
-Now the Tavern
+Now the Tavern.
+(No longer operating)

 The Palace Hotel was built at 2 Gellibrand Street, name changed to the Esplanade in 1882.